-Sailing superstitions
+Sailing Superstitions

 As far as we can look back in history, sailing and maritime superstitions on boats and ships have always been prevalent.
 Why?
-Because being a mariner was, and still is, an extremely dangerous job.
-To mitigate against one\’s own demise as well as those around you, it was a common belief that these superstitions guarded the mariners against evil spirits or conversely invited kind spirits to look over them.
+Being a mariner was, and still is, an extremely dangerous job.

 Several publications are delving into this with some depth, but here we try to list some of the main sailing and maritime superstitions that are still around today…